karimarttila/karimarttila.github.io/_posts/2019-03-14-comparing-aws-cloudformation-and-terraform.md

 ### Introduction

-I created two simple infrastructure demos using [Terraform](https://www.terraform.io/) for training new cloud learners in my new unit: one [AWS demo](https://github.com/tieto-pc/aws-intro-demo) and one [Azure demo](https://github.com/tieto-pc/azure-intro-demo) and compared the demos in my previous blog post “[Comparing Simple AWS and Azure Infrastructure Demos](https://medium.com/@kari.marttila/comparing-simple-aws-and-azure-infrastructure-demos-cf756d1ef68b)”.
+I created two simple infrastructure demos using [Terraform](https://www.terraform.io/) for training new cloud learners in my new unit: one [AWS demo](https://github.com/tieto-pc/aws-intro-demo) and one [Azure demo](https://github.com/tieto-pc/azure-intro-demo) and compared the demos in my previous blog post [Comparing Simple AWS and Azure Infrastructure Demos]({% post_url 2019-03-11-comparing-simple-aws-and-azure-infrastructure-demos %}).
 This time I implemented the same AWS demo using AWS native IaC tool, [CloudFormation](https://aws.amazon.com/cloudformation/): [AWS CloudFormation demo](https://github.com/tieto-pc/aws-intro-cloudformation-demo).
 In this blog post I compare these identical AWS simple intro demos created by two different IaC tools:

 * **Terraform**: [aws-intro-demo](https://github.com/tieto-pc/aws-intro-demo)
 * **CloudFormation**: [aws-intro-cloudformation-demo](https://github.com/tieto-pc/aws-intro-cloudformation-demo)

 ### Terraform vs CloudFormation

 In this chapter I compare the two tools based on my experience when using them.
 I also give (very opinionated and personal) points (0–5, 5 highest) to tools regarding how I feel they excel in that category.
 At the end of the chapter I gather the results and give my personal recommendation which tool to use.